Efficient Vision Transformer for Human Pose Estimation via Patch Selection: Related Work

 \subsection{Vision Transformer}

 The Vision Transformer (ViT) architecture proposed by Dosovitskiy \etal~\cite{Dosovitskiy2021AnII} has demonstrated remarkable performance on image classification tasks.
+Consequently, several transformer based architectures have been proposed for human pose estimation.
+Transpose~\cite{Yang2021TransPoseKL} is a transformer network that estimates 2D pose using a CNN-based backbone.
+TokenPose~\cite{Li2021TokenPoseLK} is another transformer based on explicit token representation for each body joint.
+HRFormer~\cite{Yuan2021HRFormerHT} is a transformer that adopts HRNet design along with convolution and local-window self-attention.
+ViTPose~\cite{Xu2022ViTPoseSV} is a ViT-based approach that uses a shared encoder training on multiple datasets to improve performance.
+These architectures demonstrate the effectiveness of transformer-based models in human pose estimation.

-However, it has quadratic computational complexity.
+However, vision transformers have quadratic computational complexity.
 To improve the efficiency of ViT, researchers have proposed methods such as sparsifying the attention matrix~\cite{Roy2021EfficientCS, Child2019GeneratingLS}, token pooling~\cite{Marin2021TokenPI}, and estimating the significance of tokens~\cite{Rao2021DynamicViTEV}.
 Hierarchical Visual Transformer~\cite{Pan2021ScalableVT} removes redundant tokens via token pooling, while TokenLearner~\cite{Ryoo2021TokenLearnerWC} introduces a learnable tokenization module.

-Specific to HPE, several transformer-based architectures have been proposed.
-Transpose~\cite{Yang2021TransPoseKL} is a transformer network that estimates 2D pose using a CNN-based backbone and self-attention to model long-range dependencies.
-TokenPose~\cite{Li2021TokenPoseLK} is another transformer based on explicit token representation for each body joint.
-HRFormer~\cite{Yuan2021HRFormerHT} is a transformer that adopts HRNet design along with convolution and local-window self-attention.
-ViTPose~\cite{Xu2022ViTPoseSV} is a ViT-based approach that uses Masked Auto Encoder (MAE)~\cite{He2022MaskedAA} pretraining and shared encoder training on multiple datasets to improve performance.
-These architectures demonstrate the effectiveness of transformer-based models in HPE.
+Adaptive Token Sampler~\cite{Fayyaz2022AdaptiveTS} adaptively down-samples input tokens, which assigns significance scores to every token based on the attention weights of the class token in ViT.
+Similarly, EViT~\cite{Liang2022NotAP} determines tokens' importance scores via attention weights.
+However, it is still an open question whether these approaches can be extended to dense prediction tasks, such as human pose estimation.
+In our third patch selection method, we will follow a similar approach to \cite{Liang2022NotAP, Fayyaz2022AdaptiveTS} and extend it to the human pose estimation task.